blakemcbride/PC-LISP/README.md

 PC-LISP is a portable Franz Lisp dialect interpreter and compiler, written in C, that is portable to 32 & 64 bit Linux, Mac, and Windows.

+The main home for this system is:  https://github.com/blakemcbride/PC-LISP

 Porting and updating done by Blake McBride (blake1024@gmail.com)

 Currently tested on 64 bit Linux, Mac, and 32 & 64 bit Windows.